Welcome

 Opportunities

 Your walking group needs you!
-Our group is run entirely by volunteers and we rely on members (or non-members) giving their time and energy freely.
+Our group is run entirely by volunteers and we rely on members giving their time and energy freely.

 All of our walks are free to attend and led by volunteers.
 Our social events are organised by volunteers and even our committee volunteer for the role.
 Once you’re settled in we’d be more than happy for you to get involved.
 You may like to give walk leading a try, fancy organising a trip away, or even joining the committee.
-We even need people to distribute leaflets when they are out and about.
 It’s all very rewarding and not only helps the group but also provides you with invaluable life skills to be put into use in the outside world.

 Please visit our volunteer page to find out more about how you can help Hampshire 20’s and 30’s walking group.